jonbrouse/docker-pandoc/README.md

 ## Converting Files Using Docker Compose

 You can use `docker-compose up` to run Pandoc and convert your files.
-The following example is taken frome this [project's Github repo](https://github.com/jonbrouse/docker-pandoc).
+The following example is taken from this [project's Github repo](https://github.com/jonbrouse/docker-pandoc).

 ```
 version: "3"